pasalino/jsnad-certification/Learning.md

-# Leaning for JSNAD certification
+# Learning for JSNAD certification

 ## 0. Common